luke-h1/fe-talk-2024/slides.md

 </style>

 <!--
-We import our array of feature flags and then try to find the flag that the user passed to the hook.
+So the first thing we do is import our array of feature flags.
+Next thing we do is accept a name as a param which will be the name of our feature flag.
+We try to find the flag that the user passed to the hook.
 If we can't find it, we return false just to be safe.
-If we have found a flag, we try to look for a cookie based on the override object to see if someone is trying to provide a cookie to view the feature when it's off.
-If the cookies name and value matches what we set in the feature flag array earlier, we return true.
-Otherwise we return whatever the enable value of the feature flag is.
+At this point we've found a feature flag.
+Our next job is to look for a cookie to see if someone is trying to provide a cookie to view the feature when it's off.
+If the cookies name and value match what we set in the override object, we store the boolean in isCookieOverrideSet. and then we just return an iffy statement that returns true if the feature flag is enabled or if the override is set -->
 -->

 ---